 NLP stands for Natural Language Processing and is a field that gives machines the ability to understand human language.
 Applications such as voice recognition, speech to text, and many others that we use every day have machine learning at its core.

 An NLP Scientist is involved in developing a machine with the ability to learn speech patterns and translate spoken words into other languages.
 This job requires the professionals to have excellent fluency in the syntax, spelling, and grammar of at least one language and expertise in machine learning.

-An NLP scientist in the US can earn an average salary of $116K/year.
+- NLP scientist in the US can earn an average machine learning salary of $114K/year

-In India, an NLP professional commands an average salary of ₹977,271/year.
+- In India, an NLP professional commands an average salary of ₹1M/year.

 4. Human-Centered Machine Learning Designer

 These professionals deal with the branch of machine learning, where ML algorithms are focused mainly on humans.
 This job involves generating patterns from the available data, which machines can learn based on individual information.
 Examples of this are YouTube and Netflix recommendations, where users are suggested content based on their viewing history.

 A professional in this job role must have a keen understanding of human behavior and knowledge of building workflows based on work habits and practices and their relationship with systems and machines.
 A good understanding of machine learning and programming skills in Python, R, and Java are key requirements for this job role.